Linda Ullmark: College career

-Ullmark was the only freshman to start all 27 games for the North Carolina Tar Heels in the 2024 season.
-She had a breakout performance against Virginia, scoring her first two career goals and assisting Kate Faasse as the Tar Heels won 3–2.
+Ullmark was the only freshman to start all 27 games for the North Carolina Tar Heels in 2024.
+She had a breakout performance against Virginia, scoring her first two career goals and assisting Kate Faasse in the 3–2 victory.
 In the ACC tournament semifinals, she equalized from long range in a 2–1 come-from-behind win over rivals Duke.
 In the NCAA tournament, she scored three goals in the first three rounds and was named in the all-tournament team after North Carolina won its 23rd national title and first since 2012.
 She finished her freshman season with 6 goals and 5 assists and was named to the ACC all-freshman team and TopDrawerSoccer first-team Freshman Best XI.

+Ullmark scored 7 goals and led the team with 8 assists in 21 games as a sophomore in 2025, earning third-team All-ACC and fourth-team All-American honors.
+Unseeded in the NCAA tournament, the team went to the third round before losing to TCU on penalties.
+After two seasons, she decided to go professional and give up her remaining college eligibility.